Vitaliy Kononov

 Vitaliy Mykolayovych Kononov (Віталій Миколайович Кононов; born 2 April 1950) is a Georgian-Ukrainian politician and environmental activist who served as a People's Deputy of Ukraine from the Party of Greens of Ukraine from 1998 to 2002, heading the party's electoral list.

+Early life

+Kononov was born on 2 April 1950 in Kobuleti, which was then part of the Georgian SSR in the Soviet Union.
+His father, Mykola, was a military serviceman and his mother, Tetiana, was a physician and pensioner.
+In 1974, Kononov graduated from the Kyiv Polytechnic Institute within the Faculty of Chemical Technology, receiving the specialty of technologist of organic synthesis.

+After graduating, he worked at the Ukrainian branch of the Dolgoprudnensky OPU of the all-union trust "Orghim" (a chemical product producer) as a master and later head of a section until 1990.
+Then, from 1990 to 1997, he worked at the cruise company "Chervona Ruta" in Kyiv (who also founded the Chervona Ruta festival), serving as its Deputy Director.

 Political career

+In 1990, he became a member of the Party of Greens of Ukraine (PZU).
+From 1990 to 1992 he served as its co-chairman, and then from 1992 to 2006 served as its chairman and was involved in the apparatus of the party.
+He also became a deputy of the Kyiv City Council, where he was a member of the cultural commission, serving for one term from 1990 to 1994.
+During the 1998 Ukrainian parliamentary election, he was elected from the PZU as candidate no. 1 on the party list, serving as the head of the PZU parliamentary faction, until his term ended in April 2001.

 Kononov was a candidate in the 2004 Ukrainian presidential election, nominated by the Party of Greens of Ukraine, which he then chaired.
 He was a People's Deputy of Ukraine, and been concerned with issues such as youth politics, physical training and sport.
 Since 1999, he has been a member of the Board of Ukrainian-wide union of democratic forces "Consent".
 He was also a presidential candidate in the 1999 Ukrainian presidential election, receiving 0.29% of the votes and finished 11th of 13 candidates.

 In his election program, Kononov supports transition to parliamentary-presidential government, and he actively speaks in support of environmental protection.